-Denis Villeneuve’s ambitious “Dune” (Warner Bros.) provided go-to editor Joe Walker with the challenge of coalescing the epic scale of the political and religious machinations with the intimate personal journey of would-be messiah Paul Atreides (Timothée Chalamet).
+Denis Villeneuve’s sci-fi “Dune” is the favorite for its ambition and complexity.
+It provided three-time Oscar nominee Joe Walker the challenge of balancing its epic story of politics, religion, and environmentalism with the more personal hero’s journey of would-be messiah Paul Atreides (Timothée Chalamet).
 Added to this was the extra narrative layer of Paul’s prophetic dreams and visions of leading the nomadic Freman in a holy war on the desert planet Arrakis.
-Rhythm and pacing were delicate yet enhanced by Walker’s expertise with sound and score.
 It all came together early on in the pivotal Gom Jabbar scene, in which Paul’s special mental abilities and impulse control are put to a deadly test by the Bene Gesserit Mother Superior (Charlotte Rampling).
-Walker achieved an editorial breakthrough when inserting the medieval chant from Hans Zimmer’s otherworldly score to demonstrate how Paul summons the inner strength to pass the test.
+Walker played with visions but achieved a breakthrough when inserting the medieval chant from Hans Zimmer’s otherworldly score to demonstrate how Paul summons the inner strength to pass the test.

-“The Power of the Dog” (Netflix), Jane Campion’s psychological western about repression, is skillfully edited by Peter Sciberras, who provides escalating tension in exploring Phil’s (Benedict Cumberbatch) sadistic behavior on the other characters: his sensitive brother George (Jesse Plemons), his vulnerable sister-in-law Rose (Kirsten Dunst), and his tender nephew Peter (Kodi Smit-McPhee).
+“The Power of the Dog,” Jane Campion’s psychological western about repression, is skillfully edited by Peter Sciberras, who provides escalating tension in exploring Phil’s (Benedict Cumberbatch) sadistic behavior on the other characters: his sensitive brother George (Jesse Plemons), his vulnerable sister-in-law Rose (Kirsten Dunst), and Rose’s tender son Peter (Kodi Smit-McPhee).
 It inevitably becomes an ambiguous power play about savagery and affection between Phil and Peter, and Sciberras makes great use of the complex performances, the beautiful landscape, the imposing ranch house, and Jonny Greenwood’s dissonant score.

 “The Power of the Dog”

 “Don’t Look Up”